svn2github/wot-xvm/trunk/doc/samples/Full config EN/readme.txt

-Config with all possible settings set to default values.
+﻿Config with all possible settings set to default values.
 With english comments